sidharthyatish/telegram-web-service/README.md

 # telegram-web-service
-A simple REST client to use Telegram messenger built using Flask and Quart library
+A simple REST client to use Telegram messenger built using Telethon, Flask and Quart library